Elisa Cansino

-Elisa Cansino (b.1895) was a vaudeville and Spanish dancer, and one of The Dancing Cansinos.
+Elisa Cansino (March 23, 1896 – January 28, 1990) was a vaudeville and Spanish dancer, and one of The Dancing Cansinos.
 She was the daughter of Antonio Cansino and aunt of Rita Hayworth.
 Elisa played a major part in bringing Spanish and Romani dances to the United States.
-Elisa Cansino is of Romani descent through her father's line.
+Elisa Cansino was of Romani descent through her father's line.

 Early life

-Elisa was born in Seville, Andalusia, Spain.
+Elisa was born on March 23, 1896 Seville, Andalusia, Spain.

 Her parents were dancers, Antonio Cansino and Carmen Cansino.

 Elisa and Eduardo Cansino toured the B. F. Keith Circuit circa 1910 in the United States.
 Then, she taught dance in Spain.
 Later, she danced in New York City with her brothers Eduardo and Angel in The Dancing Cansinos.

-She married Nathaniel A Jackolo and had a daughter named Gabriel Cansino.
+She married Nathaniel A. Jackolo and had a son named Gabriel Cansino.

-Career
+Death

-She was an actress, known for Hubby's Quiet Little Game (1926) and Masked Mamas (1926).
+Cansino died on January 28, 1990, in Uleta, Florida at the age of 93.